-- 131. For leases of cars commencing before April 2009 with an original cost of more than £12,000, a formula was applied to establish the proportion that may be deducted which would then itself be reduced for any personal element. - 132.
-For leases commencing thereafter there is generally a disallowance of 15% of the hire cost where the car in question has carbon dioxide emissions of more than 130g per kilometre.
+135. For leases of cars commencing before April 2009 a formula was applied to establish the proportion that may be deducted which would then itself be reduced for any personal element.

+136. Currently for car leases (other than for electric or low emission vehicles) there is generally a disallowance of 15% of the hire cost.
+This will apply where the car in question has carbon dioxide emissions of more than 50g per kilometre, this figure applying to expenditure incurred from 6th April 2021 (reduced from 110g).